 to ensure the strategic initiatives are inline with corporate strategy.

-ANTAM's risks include:
+ANTAM's Financial Risks include:

-1. Commodity Price Risk
+a.
+Commodity Price Risk

-2. Foreign Exchange and Interest Rate Risks
+b.
+Foreign Exchange and Interest Rate Risks

-ANTAM’s revenue and cash position are mostly in United States Dollar (“USD”) while most of ANTAM’s operating expenses are in Indonesian Rupiah.
-In addition, ANTAM also has significant borrowings in USD original currency.
-Thus, ANTAM suffers from the negative effect of the Indonesian Rupiah weakening against the United States Dollar.
-If the Rupiah weakens or strengthens by 5% compared to United States Dollar on December 31, 2015 (assuming all other variables remain unchanged), the profit before tax of ANTAM for the year ended December 31, 2015 will decrease or increase approximately by Rp245,006,244 (2014: Rp139,232,848), mainly as a result of foreign exchange gains or losses on translation of the United States Dollar denominated net assets (liabilities) as at the reporting date.
-ANTAM is exposed to interest rate risks through the impact of rate changes on interest bearing liabilities.
-ANTAM analyses its interest rate exposure on a dynamic basis.
+The Group's revenue and cash position are mostly in US Dollars while most of the Group's operating expenses are in Indonesian Rupiah.
+In addition, the Group also has significant borrowings in US Dollars.
+Thus, the Group suffers from the negative effect of the Indonesian Rupiah weakening against the US Dollar.
+As at December 31, 2018, if the Rupiah had weakened/strengthened by 5% against US Dollar (assuming all other variables remain unchanged), the profit before income tax of the Group would have been lower/higher by approximately Rp293,570,533 (2017: Rp139,852,614), mainly as a result of foreign exchange losses/gains on translation of the US Dollar denominated net liabilities.
+The Group is exposed to cash flow interest rate risks from its floating interest-bearing loan.
+The Group analyses its interest rate exposure on a dynamic basis.
 Various scenarios are simulated taking into consideration refinancing, renewal of existing positions, alternative financing and hedging.
-Based on these scenarios, ANTAM calculates the impact on profit or loss of a defined interest rate shift.
+Based on these scenarios, the Group calculates the impact on profit or loss of a defined interest rate shift.
 As at December 31, 2018, if the loan interest rates had increased/decreased by 0.1% (assuming all other variables remain unchanged), the profit before income tax of the Group would have been lower/higher by approximately Rp1,260,509 (2017: Rp407,851).

-3. Credit Risk
+c.
+Credit Risk

-4. Liquidity Risk
+d.
+Liquidity Risk